vixfwis/easy-ca/README.md

 $ROOT_CA_DIR/bin/create-signing-ca -d $SIGNING_CA_DIR
 ```

 **create-signing-ca** will prompt for basic DN configuration, using the Root CA configuration as defaults.
 The Intermediate Signing CA is now ready for use.
-The CA key, certificate, chain file, and CRL are available for review:
+The CA key, certificate, chain file, and CRL are available for review as well as the root certificate and the chain bundle:

 ```
 $SIGNING_CA_DIR/ca/ca.crt
-$SIGNING_CA_DIR/ca/chain.pem
-$SIGNING_CA_DIR/private/ca.key
+$SIGNING_CA_DIR/ca/private/ca.key
 $SIGNING_CA_DIR/ca/ca.crl
 $SIGNING_CA_DIR/ca/root.crt
+$SIGNING_CA_DIR/ca/chain.pem
 ```